Egmond Abbey

-Egmond Abbey or St. Adalbert's Abbey (Abdij van Egmond, Sint-Adelbertabdij) is a Benedictine monastery of the Congregation of the Annunciation between Egmond aan den Hoef and Bakkum in Egmond-Binnen in the municipality of Bergen in the Dutch province of North Holland.
-Founded in 920-925 and destroyed in the Reformation, it was re-founded in 1935 as the present Sint-Adelbertabdij, in the Diocese of Haarlem.
+Egmond Abbey or St. Adalbert's Abbey (Abdij van Egmond, Sint-Adelbertabdij) is a Benedictine monastery of the Congregation of the Annunciation, situated in Egmond-Binnen, in the municipality of Bergen, in the Dutch province of North Holland.
+Founded in 920-925, and destroyed during the Reformation, it was re-founded in 1935 as the present Sint-Adelbertabdij, in the Diocese of Haarlem.

 History

 Egmond was the oldest monastery of the Holland region.
 According to tradition, the Benedictine abbey was founded by Dirk I, Count of Holland, in about 920-925.
 It was a nunnery erected near a small wooden church built over the grave of Saint Adalbert.
 In about 950 work began on a stone church to replace the wooden one, as a gift from Dirk II, Count of Holland, and his wife Hildegard, to house the relics of Saint Adalbert.
 The consecration of the new church apparently took place in or shortly after 975, and is recorded in the Egmond Gospels, presented to the abbey by Dirk.
 At the same time a community of Benedictine monks from Saint Peter's Abbey, Ghent replaced the nuns, who under their abbess Erlinde, daughter of Count Dirk, were transferred to a newly established nunnery, Bennebroek Abbey.

 The abbey had many property and feudal rights.
 Its library and scriptorium were very important.
 Monks served as scribes in the ducal chancery.
 Dirk I, the founder, was buried there, as were many subsequent counts of Holland and members of their families, including Dirk II, Arnulf, Dirk III, Floris I, Dirk V, and Floris II.
 Egbert, the son of Dirk II, was educated at Egmond and later became Archbishop of Trier.

-The Count Lamoral, owner of the nearby castle, was beheaded in 1568, and this started the Dutch Revolt.
-Shortly afterwards, in 1573, the abbey was dissolved and laid waste just before the siege of Alkmaar on the orders of Diederik Sonoy to prevent it being used by the Spanish.
+Count Lamoral, owner of the nearby castle, was beheaded in 1568 in Brussels by the Spanish regime, and this started the Dutch Revolt.
+Shortly afterwards, in 1573, the abbey was dissolved and laid waste, just before the Spanish siege of Alkmaar, on the orders of Diederik Sonoy, to prevent it being used by the Spanish.
 The abbey's income was diverted by the stadtholder to the financing of his educational project, the newly formed Leiden University.